 Avoid bringing children, if possible.

 They will tire quickly and be extremely bored.
 And if your child isn’t cooperating, it will be difficult to focus for both you and the vendor you are speaking with.
-Hire a babysitter; you’ll be glad you did.
+Hire a babysitter; you’ll be glad you did and your local wedding vendors will be, too.

 Do your homework before you go.